saul-diaz-mansilla/computational-physics-ising-model/README.md

 # computational-physics-ising-model
-A brief work that covers the basics of the Ising model: magnetization and specific heat, phase transitions, as part of a computational physics course in Spanish.
+A brief work that covers the basics of the Ising model: Metropolis algorithm to obtain the magnetization and other macroscopic variables such as energy, specific heat and susceptibility.
+Finite scaling effects also studied.
+Part of a computational physics course in Spanish.

+Read final report in "CA__Práctica_Tema_7.pdf".

 Folders:
 - "data_i": data stored from the simulations.